Abdulwasay10/Deployement-of-Node-JS-application-on-AWS/README.md

 npm run start
 ```

-> NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port
+> NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port.
+For example this project is ran on 3000 port, so we will have to add that port in our inbound rules.

-### Project is deployed on AWS 🎉
+### Congratulation, Project is deployed on AWS 🎉